You’ve probably done some research and have come across many different models of bicycle trailers.

-Not only that there are different types of bike trailers, with each designed for a different type of usage, they also come with different sets of features.
+Not only that there are different types of bicycle trailers, with each designed for a different type of usage, they also come with different sets of features.

 The trailer/stroller combo and extra features make this bike our best budget pick.

-If you’re looking to get on the road but don’t have the budget for an expensive trailer, then Instep Quick-N-Ez is the right choice for you.
-You’ll get a great set of features and versatility usually reserved for more expensive trailers.
+If you’re looking to get on the road but don’t have the budget for a top of the line model, then Instep Quick-N-Ez is the right choice for you.
+You’ll get a great set of features and versatility usually reserved for more expensive models.

-You’ll also find more cushioning in this trailer than other typical trailers at similar price point.
+You’ll also find more cushioning in this model than others at a similar price point.
 It includes 16” pneumatic tires and 3 different color choices.
-With its quick release wheels and foldability, the Quick-N-EZ breaks down quickly for easy assembly and storage in no time.
+With its quick-release wheels and foldability, the Quick-N-EZ breaks down quickly for easy assembly and storage in no time.

-This trailer has interior features that you might find in a luxury automobile including adjustable suspension and seats, wide windows for maximum viewing, a sunroof for fun, padded five-point safety hardnesses and plenty of cushioning.
+It has interior features that you might find in a luxury automobile including adjustable suspension and seats, wide windows for maximum viewing, a sunroof for fun, padded five-point safety harnesses, and plenty of cushioning.

 Continuing the automotive comparison, there are also rubber-lined floor mats and a generous amount of rear storage space.
 All these features make this our pick for comfort.

 Additional features include multi-sport capability.
-This trailer converts to a stroller and can be used as a jogger with the purchase of an attachment.
+It converts to a stroller and can be used as a jogger with the purchase of an attachment.

-If you’re looking for a bike trailer that will allow you to take your kids along on a variety of outings, then the Thule’s Chariot is the trailer for you.
+If you’re looking for a bicycle trailer that will allow you to take your kids along on a variety of outings, then the Thule’s Chariot is for you.

 Thule, the Swedish company that’s made a name for itself largely through its line of bike racks, shows its Scandinavian roots here with a nod to one of the region’s most popular sports; cross-country skiing.

-This bike trailer features a skiing kit that, yes, allows you to tote the kiddies along on your cross-country ski adventure.
-This trailer also offers a jogging kit and quickly converts from bike trailer to 4 wheeled stroller, making it the best multi-sport bike trailer you can buy.
+It features a skiing kit that, yes, allows you to tote the kiddies along on your cross-country ski adventure.
+It also offers a jogging kit and quickly converts from a trailer to four-wheeled strollers, making it the best multi-sport trailer you can buy.

-Since these options mean this trailer will have to face various types of terrain, the Chariot comes equipped with a leaf-spring adjustable suspension.
-Other features include padded seats, a drop down storage compartment and a reclining seat.
+Since these options mean it will have to face various types of terrain, the Chariot comes equipped with a leaf-spring adjustable suspension.
+Other features include padded seats, drop-down storage compartments, and reclining seats.

 Given that you’ll probably be traveling quite a bit with this trailer, it’s good to know that the Chariot fully collapses for easy storage.

-The Burley Bee may not have the multi-sport options that other trailers have to offer, but that might be just what you want.
+The Burley Bee may not have the multi-sport options that others have to offer, but that might be just what you want.

 Compact doesn’t mean that its interior is cramped.
-It features enough space to seat 2 children and also offers a rather spacious rear cargo area.
+It features enough space to seat 2 children and also offers a rather spacious rear cargo space.

-When you need to move it, it breaks down into a pancake flat fold for easy transportation and storage.
-The sveldt form of this trailer makes it our pick for best compact size trailer.
+When you need to move it, it breaks down into a pancake-flat fold for easy transportation and storage.
+The sveldt form makes it our pick for the best compact size option.

-The most important people in the world, as far as you’re concerned, will be riding in this bike trailer.
-So, it makes sense that safety is a big factor when deciding which trailer to buy.
+The most important people in the world, as far as you’re concerned, will be riding in this.
+So, it makes sense that safety is a big factor when deciding which one to buy.

-This trailer offers 5 part harnesses, headrest for comfort and support, premium padding for the seating and a 5-position adjustable suspension for smooth rides.
+It offers 5 part harnesses, a headrest for comfort and support, premium padding for the seating, and a 5-position adjustable suspension for smooth rides.